 Video of the Day

-Bathroom extractor fans are usually powered by the lighting circuit and have a "run on" function triggered by the light switch.
+Bathroom exhaust fans are usually powered by the lighting circuit and have a “run on” function triggered by the light switch.
 They also usually have an isolation switch to allow for safe cleaning of the fan.
 Some bathroom fans also run by timer, meaning they are triggered by the light switch and then work for a predetermined amount of time after the light is switched off in order to clear the air in the room.
-However, because fans can be noisy or disruptive – or sometimes just simply unnecessary – it can be a good idea to be able to operate it separately from the light.

 How to Wire Your Bathroom Circuits Independently